Camilla-Moller/App-Hand-In/README.md

 ### Could have
-- [ ] Prompt message when ordering garbage car (“Are you sure your items are not reusable?
-Try our feature REUSE”) (Customers should be informed of others options than to throw the item(s) away)
+- [ ] Prompt message when ordering garbage collector (“Are you sure your items are not reusable?
+Try our feature REUSE”)

+      (Customers should be informed of others options than to throw the item(s) away)

 - [ ] REUSE: Choose item --> track location --> let user “take” the item by confirming
-  - (Delete item, cancel garbage car)
+  - (Delete item, cancel garbage collector)

 ### Wil not include